Photo: La Paz = Peace

 It’s a simple fact.
 Travelers have different expectations and desires.
 They speak different languages.
 And effective signage needs to address multiple audiences.

-For example, in the state of Oaxaca, Mexico, archaeological sites have markers in Spanish, English and Zapotec languages.
+For example, in the state of Oaxaca, Mexico, archaeological sites have markers in Spanish, English, and Zapotec languages.
+In the Yucatán Peninsula, signage is in Spanish, English, and Maya.

 Tip for locals – If a visitor says that a sign is confusing, listen without taking offense.
 Ask for suggestions.
 Implement the changes that work best.